she-code-africa/SCAMP-Cohort4-Technical-assessment/readme.md

 # She Code Africa Mentoring program - Cohort 4 Applicants Technical assessment
 The She Code Africa mentoring program is a 3months cohort-style, intensive program specifically designed to pair experienced individuals excelling in their specific tech fields with beginners in need of a guide and learning path while helping them grow in required ways in their career fields.

-The technical assessment provides us an idea of the learning efforts you have put in towards your learning journey for your choosen track.
+The technical assessment provides us an idea of the learning efforts you have put in towards your learning journey for your chosen track.

 To start your technical assessment, kindly select a track and level that applies to you below :